ethz-asl/rgbd_segmentation/README.md

 # ROS package for RGB-D segmentation

 This package implements geometric-semantic segmentation of input RGB-D sequences.
 Incoming RGB frames are processed with [Mask R-CNN](https://github.com/ethz-asl/mask_rcnn_ros) to detect and recognize object instances and predict for each a segmentation mask.
-Corresponding depth frames are processed with a [geometric segmentation approach](https://github.com/ethz-asl/cloud_segmentation) which clusters 3D points via a region-growing strategy.
+Corresponding depth frames are processed with a [geometric segmentation approach](https://github.com/ethz-asl/cloud_segmentation) which clusters 3D points via a region growing strategy.
 The two segmentation results are combined by matching the extracted clusters to the predicted segmentation masks via a 2D overlap measure.

 The code has been developed as part of the [**TSDF++** framework](https://github.com/ethz-asl/tsdf-plusplus) for multiple dynamic object tracking and reconstruction.